LEEPS ............................

 UniZH

-electron and ion point sources...low energy electron optics...electron holography ...coherent diffraction ...single DNA experiments ...interfacing molecules to solid state devices
+electron and ion point sources...low energy electron optics...electron holography ...coherent electron diffraction ...single DNA experiments ...interfacing proteins to solid state structures

 OPEN POSITIONS: